Jordan Chiles: 2024 Paris Olympics

 During the qualification round at the Olympics, Chiles competed on all four apparatuses.
 She ended the day ranked fourth overall; however, she did not advance to the all-around final due to the limit of two athletes max from the same nation competing in the finals; Biles and Lee placed higher.
 Additionally, she placed fourth on vault but again did not qualify to the final due to Biles and Carey placing higher.
 Chiles did manage to qualify to the floor exercise final in third.

 During the team final, Chiles contributed scores on all four apparatuses towards the team's first place finish, earning the U.S. their fourth overall Olympic team gold medal.

 Chiles went on to compete in the floor exercise final.
 Although Chiles' initial score was not high enough to earn a medal, Chiles's coach, Cécile Canqueteau-Landi, submitted an inquiry on Chiles' D-score.
 The inquiry was accepted and Chiles' score was raised by a tenth.
 Her revised score was the third highest of the event final, earning the bronze medal.

 The Romanian Gymnastics Federation appealed this decision to the Court of Arbitration for Sport (CAS), on the basis that the inquiry was submitted past the one minute deadline and therefore should not have been accepted.
 The CAS ruled that Chiles' coach had made the inquiry at one minute and four seconds, which was four seconds over the allowed time.
 In response to the ruling, the International Gymnastics Federation (FIG) reinstated Chiles' initial score, which put her in fifth place, and reinstated Romanian gymnast Ana Bărbosu to third place while moving Sabrina Voinea to fourth.

 On August 11, the International Olympic Committee upheld the findings of the CAS and announced that the bronze medal in the floor exercise would be reallocated to Bărbosu, thus leaving Chiles without an individual Olympic medal.
 USA Gymnastics appealed the ruling later that day, saying they had video evidence that Chiles' coach had appealed her score at 47 seconds, within the one-minute deadline, and not four seconds late.
-On August 12, the CAS denied a request to reconsider its ruling and in response; USA Gymnastics said it would "continue to pursue every possible avenue and appeal process, including to the Swiss Federal Tribunal."
-On 16 September 2024, it was confirmed Chiles had filed an appeal in the Federal Supreme Court of Switzerland.
+On August 12, the CAS denied a request to reconsider its ruling.
+Chiles appealed the decision to the Federal Supreme Court of Switzerland.
+On January 29, 2026, the court partially overturned the CAS ruling.
+The court found that new audio-visual evidence could show that the U.S. coach's scoring inquiry was submitted within the required one-minute time limit, and returned the case to CAS for reconsideration.